On Leveraging Unlabeled Data for Concurrent Positive-Unlabeled Classification and Robust Generation: Introduction

-In this paper, we focus on the mutual benefits of conditional generation and PU classification, in settings where although little class-labeled data is available, extra unlabeled data, including out-of-distribution data, are provided.
+In this paper, we focus on the mutual benefits of conditional generation and PU classification when we are only accessible to little class-labeled data, but extra unlabeled data, including out-of-distribution data, can be available.
 Firstly, a parallel non-negative multi-class PU estimator is derived to classify both the positive data of all classes and the negative data.
-Then we design a Classifier-Noise-Invariant Conditional Generative Adversarial Network~(CNI-CGAN) that is able to learn the clean data distribution on all unlabeled data with noisy labels provided by the PU classifier.
-Conversely, we also leverage our CNI-CGAN to enhance the performance of the PU classification through data augmentation, demonstrating a reciprocal benefit for both generation and classification.
-We provide the theoretical analysis on the optimal condition of our CNI-CGAN and conduct extensive experiments to verify the superiority of our approach.
-To our best knowledge, we are the first to leverage the interplay between generative models and PU classifiers for mutual improvements.
+Then we design a \textit{Classifier-Noise-Invariant Conditional Generative Adversarial Network~(CNI-CGAN)} that can learn the clean data distribution on all unlabeled data with noisy labels provided by the PU classifier.
+Simultaneously, we leverage our CNI-CGAN to re-train the PU classifier to enhance its performance through data augmentation, demonstrating a reciprocal benefit for both generation and classification.
+We provide the theoretical analysis of the optimal condition for our CNI-CGAN and conduct extensive experiments to verify the superiority of our approach.